pcar23/Deerfender/README.md

 __All public IP references have been redacted to ensure privacy of the developers__
 <br />

 The machines on the internal network are not exposed to the public Internet.
+Both the DeefFender-VM-nsg and Red_Team_Admin_Rules Network Security Groups in Azure are configured to deny external access to these Virtual Machines on the internal network.
+The only extermal access is explained below.

-The Jump Box can accept SSH connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+The Jump Box (Jump-Box-Provisioner) can accept SSH connections (tcp:22) from the Internet.
+Access to this machine is only allowed from the following IP address: 180.x.x.38 <i>(semi-redacted for privacy)</i>.
 - Use your public IP from [here](https://www.whatismyip.com/)

-The Load balancer can accept HTTP (tcp:80) connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+The Load balancer (DVWA-LB) can accept HTTP (tcp:80) connections from the Internet.
+Access to the load balancer is only allowed from the following IP address: 180.x.x.38 <i>(semi-redacted for privacy)</i>.
 - Use your public IP from [here](https://www.whatismyip.com/)

 Machines within the network can only be accessed via SSH from the Ansible container hosted on the Jump Box machine (10.0.0.4).
-- The ELK machine is only accessible from the ansible container on the Jump Box via SSH using the the public/private keys created during initial setup.
+- The ELK stack virtual machine (Deerfender-VM) is only accessible from the ansible container on the Jump Box via SSH using the the public/private keys created during initial setup.

 A summary of the access policies in place can be found in the table below.